j4w8n/supakit/README.md

 ```

 ### Server hooks
-This takes care of cookies and setting `event.locals` - including setting the server-side client's session.
+This takes care of cookies and setting `event.locals` - including setting the server-side client's session with the currently logged in user.

 ```js
 /* hooks.server.ts */